chrisaugu/chrisaugu/README.md

 <!-- - 💬 Ask me about ... -->
 <!-- - ⚡ Fun fact: **I'm conversational in Mandarin Chinese** -->
 <!-- - 👨‍💻 All of my projects are available at [my portfolio](https://www.christianaugustyn.me) -->

-🌍 I'm based in Papua New Guinea<br>🖥️️ See my portfolio at Kitten<br>🖥️ See my blog at Kitten<br>✉️ You can contact me at hello@christianaugustyn.me<br>🚀 I'm currently working on Nuku<br>🧠 I'm learning Python<br>🤝 I'm open to collaborating on interesting web projects on ReactJS, VueJS, Ruby on Rails or PHP or Mobile Android Application or Software Development on Java, C, C++<br>💬 Ask me about Java, Heroku, and JavaScript

 ---
 [![](https://visitcount.itsvg.in/api?id=chrisaugu&icon=5&color=7)](https://visitcount.itsvg.in)